TheLogicMaster/robot-recharge/README.md

 For GameJolt cloud support, a `gameJoltKey` from GameJolt needs to be set in the `local.properties` file.

+To build and copy Blockly, run the `updateBlockly` task.

 ## Todo
 - Debug/step through mode
 - Tab to double space functionality in editor